-- "Even though this is the bargain Benz, the CLA-Class sedan's interior largely escapes the cost-cutting knife.
-Quite simply, the cabin looks and feels like a traditional Mercedes.
-Big analog gauges, a clean center stack design, and tight fit and finish impart the same classic, premium feel shared across the Mercedes lineup." -- Edmunds
+- "Although this is the bargain Benz, for the most part the CLA's interior looks and feels like a traditional Mercedes.
+Big analog gauges, a clean center stack design and tight fit and finish impart the classic, premium ambience shared across the Mercedes-Benz lineup." -- Edmunds

-- “Although the rear seats are well-shaped and supportive, the sloping roof line that gives the CLA its distinctive character also translates to tight headroom for 6-footers, and the knee room situation isn't much better.
-Small rear doors make it tough to get little ones in and out of their car seats, too." -- Edmunds
+- "While the front seats are quite comfortable on longer drives, the CLA's rear quarters aren't nearly as accommodating.
+The seats themselves are well-shaped and supportive, but the sloping roof line that gives the CLA its distinctive profile also translates to tight headroom for 6-footers, and the legroom situation isn't much better.
+The CLA is also ill-equipped for small children.
+The rear seat's non-removable headrests can make forward-facing car seat fitment tricky, and those small rear doors make it tough to get little ones in and out." -- Edmunds

 Next Steps: Mercedes-Benz CLA-Class